 The StelKast Knee Replacement Systems are long term, quality solutions based on clinically proven designs and provide the flexibility required to address patients’ needs.
 Stelkast is a unique private US company that is 100% focused on total joint implants.
 The implants are well made, been on the market for 20 + years, have clinical data supporting good outcomes, and have NEVER had recalls for product failures.
 The parent company has been manufacturing implants for ALL the major orthopedic companies since the late 1970’s and Stelkast has been an implant company since 1992.
 This is a growing private company that is east coast based but has been moving into western markets.
 People in Arizona may not have heard of Stelkast but you are now because this is a unique company that is at the cutting edge of hip and knee implant innovations.

 The Proven Gen-Flex femoral component has the highest (96%) medial-lateral plane congruency of any knee on the market, which contributes to improved wear and stability characteristics of a total knee implant.
 The Stelkast Revision knee system is acknowledged as one of the best on the market with offset femoral and tibial stem capabilities.
-Stelkast offers a Vitamin E blended, highly cross linked polyethylene insert which helps to reduce the chance of oxidation and increase wear performance, all while maintaining mechanical properties.
+Stelkast offers a Vitamin E blended (Now Available - release approved by FDA effective 09/2013), highly cross linked polyethylene insert which helps to reduce the chance of oxidation and increase wear performance, all while maintaining mechanical properties.
 (Polyethylene insert is most likely to fail years later from wear – this is teflon like pad between that the metal components rub on step after step, year after year).
 The Stelkast Knee System incorporates advanced design to improve knee function, such as climbing stairs with minimal difficulty or pain and high-flexion activities like golf, working in your garden, and those activities that require bending deeply at the knee can be addressed.